mark-hennessy/spreadsheet-utils/README.md

 Refreshes are necessary for custom third-party formulas that return live data from the internet.
 The formulas would otherwise only be recalculated when the inputs change, which may never be the case.

 The active sheet can be refreshed by clicking the Set Range button.
-All sheets, active and inactive, are refreshed automatically on a 15 minute interval.
+The add-on will refresh all sheets with ranges set automatically every 15 minutes.

 FYI, I created Formula Refresher to make it easier to get up-to-date Bitcoin prices in my spreadsheet.
 I found a CRYPTOFINANCE formula that someone else created online, but had trouble forcing the live price data to refresh.